-2.8 The Supplier acknowledges that the Purchaser has developed for its own and the Versace Group a Code of Ethics to ensure that the fundamental values of Gianni Versace S.p.A. are clearly defined.
+2.8 The Supplier acknowledges that the Purchaser has developed for its own and the Versace Group a Code of Ethics to ensure that the fundamental values of Gianni Versace S.r.l. are clearly defined.
 These values are the basic element of the corporate culture, and the standards of conduct to whom all Personnel Group shall conform in the conduct of their affairs and activities.
-The Code is therefore all the rights, duties and responsibilities through which Gianni Versace S.p.A. recommends, promotes or prohibits certain behaviours.
+The Code is therefore all the rights, duties and responsibilities through which Gianni Versace S.r.l. recommends, promotes or prohibits certain behaviours.
 Supplier, said the above, says:

 i) having viewed the text of the Code of Ethics available at the Internet address: www.versace.com;

 ii) to observe the principles contained in it.

 3.1 Each purchase by Purchaser may be made formal using, for example, the following documents:

 • Request for Offer

 3.2 The Conditions are delivered by Purchaser to all its suppliers, who must read them carefully, sign them and send the signed copy back to Purchaser; thus, the signed Conditions constitute an integral and substantial part of all documents regulating the Contractual Relationship between Purchaser and Supplier, without any need for explicit reference thereto.